Police Department

 E. The Jefferson Police Department (JPD) is designed to function mostly as a patrol division.
 They are trained to work through all types of routine activity and are specialized in limited areas.
 When they experience a serious crime they are not trained to competently handle, they call for assistance from specialized officers on the county, state or federal level.

-F. The JPD handled 3,154 calls last year.
+F. The JPD handles around 3,100 calls a year.
 Those calls are broken down into the following categories: Traffic, Criminal and Public Service.
 54% were calls for service in the area of Public Service, 35% Criminal and 11% Traffic.

 G. Although we deal with all types of criminal activity, the most prevalent serious crimes are fraud and theft relating to financial instruments, criminal mischief, harassment, assault and domestic disputes.